stothard-group/variant-calling-pipeline/README.md

 Pipeline modification is required to support filenames that deviate from this convention.

+### Output files

+Output files will be generated within subdirectories of `results`.
+The final VCF files will be generated in `results/snps_indels/`.
+For more information on the contents of other output directories, see the [Workflow Readme](https://github.com/stothard-group/variant-calling-pipeline/blob/master/VariantCallingWorkflow.md).

 #### Command line options

-Once the appropriate changes are made to the config files and workflow file, VariantCalling.sm, execute the workflow using the following command:
+Once the appropriate changes are made to the config file, execute the workflow using the following command:

 ```
-snakemake --snakefile VariantCalling.sm \
+snakemake --snakefile VariantCalling.smk \
 --cluster-config VariantCalling.clusterconfig.yaml \
 --cluster "sbatch -N 1 -c {cluster.n} --mem={cluster.pmem} \
---time={cluster.time} --account={rrg-stothard-ac}" --rerun-incomplete \
+--time={cluster.time} --account=accountname" --rerun-incomplete \
 --printshellcmds -j 10
 ```